 WordPress is an open source software which is regularly maintained and updated.
 By default, WordPress automatically installs minor updates.
 But for major releases, you need to install it manually.
 These WordPress updates are crucial for the security and stability of your WordPress site.

-Most managed WordPress hosting services, like Bluehost and InMotion, provide automatic WordPress update.
+Most managed WordPress hosting services, like InMotion, provide automatic WordPress update.
 But if your web hosting does not provide this kind of functionality, then make sure that your WordPress is always updated.
 Furthermore, if you have plugins and themes installed on your website, make sure that it is up to date as well.

 2. Use A Better Hosting